 Charlie Hebdo, the satirical French newspaper, has again published provocative cartoons of Mohammed.
 The newspaper's current issue features a back-page caricature of Mohammed naked with a video camera, and a cartoon of Mohammed at an awards ceremony; both caricatures were drawn by Renald Luzier, known as Luz.
-The back-page cartoon was broadcast by BFM TV today.

 The cartoons are a commentary on the recent film clip Innocence Of Muslims.
 That film has led to anti-American protests outside numerous American embassies, and over thirty people have been killed as a result.
 Anticipating similar reactions to Charlie Hebdo's cartoons, several French embassies have announced that they will close on Friday as a precaution.

 Charlie Hebdo's editorial office in Paris is currently being guarded by riot police.
 The office was attacked by arsonists last year after the newspaper published a Charia Hebdo special edition 'guest-edited' by Mohammed.
 Charlie Hebdo also caused controversy in 2006 by printing Mohammed cartoons in solidarity with Jyllands-Posten.
 Charlie Hebdo's first Mohammed cartoon appeared in 2002.

 Many other publications also printed their own Mohammed cartoons in solidarity with Jyllands-Posten: Weekendavisen, France Soir, The Guardian, Le Monde, Philadelphia Daily News, Liberation, Het Nieuwsblad, The Daily Tar Heel, Akron Beacon Journal, The Strand, Nana, International Herald Tribune, Gorodskiye Vesti, Adresseavisen, Uke-Adressa, and Harper's.